ideal-lab5/contracts/common/README.md

+# ETF Network Contract Toolkit

+This is an ink! smart contract toolkit for building contracts on the ETF network.

+With the ETF network, contracts...

+- have access to on-chain randomness to smart contracts
+- can easily implement non-interactive multiparty protocols
+- design contracts for use with **delayed transactions**

-# ETF Network Environment
+## ETF Network Environment

 This environment is configured to allow ink! smart contracts to call the chain extension exposed by the ETF network runtime.
+This allows contracts to:
+- read slot secrets from the chain (stored in the etf-Aura pallet) and use its presence to make time-based decisions in your smart contracts
+- use the slot secrets as a source of randomness in smart contracts

+  See the [bit-roulette](../examples/bit-roulette/) example for a demonstration.

-## Configuration
+### Configuration

 Add the dependency
 ```